|

 brand identity in the American market, so the Hitachi audio line

-vague memory in the minds of many enthusiasts.
+vague memory in the minds of most enthusiasts.

 For the